-Network Setting Description/Values Addressing Select DHCP or Static to enable or disable the Dynamic Host Configuration Protocol.
-Note When DHCP is enabled, the Makito X will get an IP Address from a DHCP server on the network.
+Network Setting Description/Values Addressing i Note When DHCP is enabled, the Makito X4 will get an IP Address from a DHCP server on the network.
 When it is disabled, you must manually enter the device's IP Address, Netmask and Gateway Address.
 DHCP Vendor Class ID (DHCP must be enabled) You may, optionally, specify the DHCP Vendor Class ID (option 60).
-This allows IT departments to identify Makito X devices on their networks.
-The default Device Identification value is "Haivision Makito X4 Encoder" or "Haivision Makito X4 Decoder" for the Makito X4 encoder or decoder, and "Haivision Makito X1 Encoder" the for Makito X1 encoder.
-Assign Link- Local Address When DHCP Fails (DHCP must be enabled) When this checkbox is checked, and DHCP is used but no DHCP server is present to assign an IP address to the device, the Makito X will automatically assign itself an IP address in the 169.254.0.0/16 range.
+This allows IT departments to identify Makito X4 devices on their networks.
+The default Device Identification value is "Haivision Makito X4 Decoder".
+Assign Link-Local Address When DHCP Fails (DHCP must be enabled) When this checkbox is checked, and DHCP is used but no DHCP server is present to assign an IP address to the device, the Makito X4 will automatically assign itself an IP address in the 169.254.0.0/16 range.
 This allows you to use the device locally on a LAN (the address is NOT routable) in situations where DHCP is not available or failed.
-IP Address Displays the IP Address for the Makito X. This is a unique address that identifies the unit in the IP network.
+IP Address Displays the IP Address for the Makito X4.
+This is a unique address that identifies the unit in the IP network.
 If DHCP is disabled, you may enter an IP address in dotted-decimal format.
-Netmask Displays the Subnet Mask for the Makito X. This is a 32-bit mask used to divide an IP address into subnets and specify the network's available hosts.
+Netmask Displays the Subnet Mask for the Makito X4.
+This is a 32-bit mask used to divide an IP address into subnets and specify the network's available hosts.
 If DHCP is disabled, you may enter a Netmask in dotted-decimal format.

-Gateway Displays the gateway address of the network (typically the address of the network router).
+Network Setting Description/Values Gateway Displays the gateway address of the network (typically the address of the network router).
 If DHCP is disabled, you may enter a gateway address in dotted-decimal format.